Stokken Municipality

-Stokken is a former municipality in the old Aust-Agder county in Norway.
-The 11 km2 municipality existed from 1919 until 1962 when it was merged into the newly created Moland municipality.
-Today, the area is a part of the present-day municipality of Arendal in Agder county.
-The administrative centre of the municipality was the village of Eydehavn.
-The Stokken Church was the main church for the small municipality located just outside the town of Arendal.
+Stokken is a former municipality in the old Aust-Agder county, Norway.
+The 10.7 km2 municipality existed from 1919 until its dissolution in 1962.
+The area is now part of Arendal Municipality in the traditional district of Østre Agder in Agder county.
+The administrative centre was the village of Eydehavn.
+Stokken Church was the main church for the small municipality located just outside the town of Arendal.